ridlees/ridlees/README.md

 ### I have interest in
 - permacomputing, low energy solutions, sites under 14KB and solar panels
 - building things from scratch so I can learn more
-- making world better place by being active in my communities
+- making world a better place by being active in my communities

 <details><summary>Interesting Bookmarks </summary>